DSRCorporation/hiero-did-sdk-js/packages/hcs/README.md

 ## Features

 - **HCS Topics Management:** Provides capabilities for creating, updating and deleing HCS Topics.
-- **HCS Messages Management:** Submit and retrieve HCS messages
+- **HCS Messages Management:** Submit and retrieve HCS messages.
 - **HCS-1 standard support:** Submit and retrieve files using HCS as a storage layer according to HCS-1 Standard.
-- **Caching Support:** Improve performance with optional caching of HCS messages and Topic info.
+- **Caching Support:** Improve performance with optional caching of HCS messages and Topics info.
 - **TypeScript Support:** Built with TypeScript to enhance developer experience and code maintainability.

 ## Installation